datacommonsorg/docsite/bigquery/query_join_your_data.md

 ### Latitude/Longitude based join

-From the [OpenStreetMap Public Dataset](https://console.cloud.google.com/bigquery/analytics-hub/exchanges(analyticshub:projects/1057666841514/locations/us/dataExchanges/google_cloud_public_datasets_17e74966199/listings/openstreetmap_public_dataset_17f8979a16c)), we look up fire-hydrants and their associated geo locations to compute the US counties with most fire-hydrants per unit area.
-To do this, we use the geo boundaries in DC to map latitude/longitude to US counties and also use the land area value from DC.
-We find that Alexandria County, Virginia comes up at the top.
+From the [OpenStreetMap Public Dataset](https://console.cloud.google.com/bigquery/analytics-hub/exchanges(analyticshub:projects/1057666841514/locations/us/dataExchanges/google_cloud_public_datasets_17e74966199/listings/openstreetmap_public_dataset_17f8979a16c)), we compute the US counties with most fire-hydrants per unit area.
+To do this, we use the geo boundaries in DC to map latitude/longitude to US counties and get their corresponding land area values.
+Alexandria County, Virginia is at the top of the list.

 ```sql
 WITH CountyFireHydrantCount AS(